AdobeDocs/target.pt-BR/help/c-target/creating-activity-only-audience.md

 topic: Advanced,Standard,Classic
 uuid: 3d0898d0-96e8-4bc9-86bd-3ae39db0e74d
 translation-type: tm+mt
-source-git-commit: c853ac9a9447a10b753e53fd707f6f72db2889b0
+source-git-commit: 8bd57fb3bb467d8dae50535b6c367995f2acabac

 ---

 # Criar um público-alvo com apenas uma atividade{#create-an-activity-only-audience}

 Crie públicos-alvo somente de atividades dentro do fluxo de trabalho orientado de três etapas ao criar uma atividade.
-Esses públicos-alvo ad hoc podem ser usados em outros locais dentro da mesma atividade, mas não são armazenados na Biblioteca [!UICONTROL de públicos-alvo] para uso em outras atividades.
+These ad hoc audiences can be used in other places within the same activity, but are not stored in the [!UICONTROL Audiences Library] for use in other activities.

 Públicos-alvo somente atividade proporcionam os seguintes benefícios:

-* Você pode usar públicos-alvo somente de atividade para criar um público-alvo que deseja usar somente uma vez e não deseja armazená-lo na Biblioteca [!UICONTROL de públicos-alvo].
-Isso impede que a Biblioteca [!UICONTROL de públicos-alvo] seja ajustada com públicos-alvo que você nunca deseja usar novamente.
+* You can use activity-only audiences to create an audience that you want to use only once and you do not want to store it in the [!UICONTROL Audiences Library].
+This prevents the [!UICONTROL Audiences Library] from being cluttered with audiences that you never want to use again.
-* Públicos-alvo somente de atividade não estão visíveis na Biblioteca [!UICONTROL de públicos-alvo].
+* Activity-only audiences are not visible in the [!UICONTROL Audiences Library].
 Por conta disso, elas são protegidas contra alterações indesejada por outros em sua organização.

-1. Ao criar uma [atividade](../c-activities/activities.md#concept_D317A95A1AB54674BA7AB65C7985BA03), na página **[!UICONTROL Target]** , clique nas três elipses verticais e clique **[!UICONTROL em Substituir público-alvo]**.
+1. While creating an [activity](../c-activities/activities.md#concept_D317A95A1AB54674BA7AB65C7985BA03), on the **[!UICONTROL Target]** page, click the three vertical ellipses, then click **[!UICONTROL Replace Audience]**.

    ![Resultado da etapa](assets/edit_audience.png)

-1. Na página [!UICONTROL Escolher público-alvo] , clique **[!UICONTROL em Público somente para atividade]**.
+1. On the [!UICONTROL Choose Audience] page, click **[!UICONTROL Activity Only Audience]**.

    ![](assets/activity-only-aud.png)